isr-ifi/pfc-uims-testcase-1/README.md

 # Visual-Components-Testcase
-A collection of visual components which are used as testcases for my Master's Thesis.
+A collection of visual components which are used as test-cases for my Master's Thesis.